cogentcore/core/tensor/stats/metric/README.md

 Here is general info about these functions:

-`MetricFunc` is the function signature for a metric function, where the output has the same shape as the inputs but with the outermost row dimension size of 1, and contains the metric value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.
+The output must be a `tensor.Values` tensor, and it is automatically shaped to hold the stat value(s) for the "cells" in higher-dimensional tensors, and a single scalar value for a 1D input tensor.

-Critically, the metric is always computed over the outer row dimension, so each cell in a higher-dimensional output reflects the _row-wise_ metric for that cell across the different rows.
-To compute a metric on the `tensor.SubSpace` cells themselves, must call on a `tensor.New1DViewOf` the sub space.
-See [simat](../simat) package.

-All metric functions skip over NaN's, as a missing value, and use the min of the length of the two tensors.
+All metric functions skip over NaN's, as a missing value.

 Metric functions cannot be computed in parallel, e.g., using VectorizeThreaded or GPU, due to shared writing to the same output values.
 Special implementations are required if that is needed.

-## Matrix functions
+# Matrix functions

 * `Matrix` computes a distance / similarity matrix using a metric function, operating on the n-dimensional sub-space patterns on a given tensor (i.e., a row-wise list of patterns).
 The result is a square rows x rows matrix where each cell is the metric value for the pattern at the given row.
 The diagonal contains the self-similarity metric.